qarax/qarax/README.md

 # qarax
-qarax aims to be a [firecracker](orchestrator), it is currently in very early stages
+qarax aims to be a [firecracker](https://firecracker-microvm.github.io/) orchestrator, it is currently in its very early stages of development

 ### Prerequisites
 ```